calebjmatthews/endless-desert/concept.md

   [ ] Add images to memos
   [ ] Improved ordering of equipment
-  [ ] On equipment selection, show current leader equipping
+  [ ] On equipment selection, show current leader equipping [ ] Nerf cooking (7/m give 50% value?)
+  [ ] Repeatable research to translate a poem
+  [ ] Standard Kitchen allows 3 ingredients, Bountiful Kitchen allows 5
+  [ ] Show happiness added by housing
+  [ ] Shift the Thrice Locked Tome to post-expedition, could discover the tome along with a clue/object from Dani [ ] Specialized tools to use happiness
+  [ ] Specialized tools earlier in trading party pools, lower cost?
+  [ ] Press anywhere to skip dialogue animation
+  [ ] Fix new dialogue available styling on button

   [ ] Firefly mother quests?
   [ ] Trader conversations